 First-generation vaccines from the smallpox eradication program may be held in national reserves but do not meet current safety and manufacturing standards and are not recommended at this time.

 ACAM2000® is approved in the US for the prevention of smallpox in people ≥1 year of age who are considered to be at high risk for smallpox infection.
-It has been made available for use against monkeypox in the current outbreak under an expanded access investigational new drug application.
+It has been made available for use against mpox under an expanded access investigational new drug application.

 These vaccines are administered percutaneously as a single dose using a multiple puncture technique with a bifurcated needle.
 If inoculation is successful, a lesion develops at the site of vaccination (known as "a take").
 Protection occurs within 28 days.
 Duration of immunity is unknown.